 Fire and Life Safety Priorities

-FLSS to be an Advocate for First Vision 20/20 Strategy
+FLSS an advocate for 1st Vision 20/20 strategy:

 Reduce deaths from structure fires to zero and limit property damage from structure fires to the area of origin.

-- Advocate for complete automatic fire sprinkler protection of all new occupied construction, including one-and two-family dwellings.
+- Advocate for automatic fire sprinkler protection of all new occupied construction, including one-and two-family dwellings.

 - Advocate for the fire sprinkler retrofit of existing high-rises, institutional, and other high risk/high consequence occupancies.

-- Support efforts to educate the public on the benefits of fire sprinkler protection.
+- Support efforts to educate the public on the benefits of the different layers of fire protection.

-- Support efforts to educate Code Officials on the benefits of layered fire protection, including sprinklers, other fire suppression systems and devices, fire alarm systems and fire resistant construction.
+- Support efforts to educate Building Code Officials on the benefits of layered fire protection, including sprinklers, other fire suppression systems and devices, fire alarm systems and fire resistant construction.

-- Educate the public on the benefits of installing and maintaining smoke alarms in existing residential occupancies.
+- Educate the public on the benefits of installing and maintaining smoke alarms in residential occupancies.

-- Advocate for smoke alarm protection to be provided in new residences to include interconnected smoke alarms on each level, smoke alarms outside of each sleeping area as well as in each bedroom.
+- Advocate for long lasting, tamper resistant smoke alarm protection to be provided in new residences to include interconnected smoke alarms on each level, smoke alarms outside of each sleeping area as well as in each bedroom.

 - Improve the quality and quantity of code development proposals developed by the FLSS.

 - Educate firefighters as to the benefits of an integrated all-risk strategy that includes fire and injury prevention, built-in protection and emergency response to reduce firefighter deaths.

-- Advocate for complete automatic fire sprinkler protection of all new construction, including one-and two-family dwellings
+- Advocate for automatic fire sprinkler protection of all new construction, including one-and two-family dwellings

 - Advocate for the fire sprinkler retrofit of existing high-rises, institutional and other high risk/high consequence occupancies without reducing existing fire protection below new construction criteria.

-- Advocate for the retrofit of cost effective building systems, processes and maintenance strategies in existing buildings that will reduce firefighter risk exposure during emergency operations.
+- Advocate for the installation of cost effective building systems, processes and maintenance strategies in new and existing buildings that will reduce firefighter risk exposure during emergency operations.

-- Support efforts to educate firefighters as to realistic building performance and risk vs. return assessments during manual fire suppression operations.
+- Support efforts to inform firefighters as to realistic building performance and risk vs. return assessments during manual fire suppression operations.